 The fair value estimated for this evaluation is derived with the assistance of a third-party valuation firm and utilizing a combination of valuation methods, including EBITDA and revenue multiples (market approach) and the present value of discounted cash flows (income approach).
 Incorporation of the two methods into the impairment test supported the reasonableness of conclusions reached.
-With the assistance of the valuation firm, we incorporated EBITDA and revenue multiples that were observed for recent acquisitions and those of publicly-traded companies which have similar operations.
-For the 2018 annual impairment tests of goodwill, market data suggests comparable companies are valued in the 0.40 to 0.50 times revenue range, and the EBITDA multiples for our reporting units were in the 9.6 to 12.5 times range.
+With the assistance of the valuation firm, we incorporated EBITDA and revenue multiples that were observed for recent acquisitions and those of publicly traded companies which have similar operations.
+For the 2019 annual impairment tests of goodwill, market data suggests comparable companies are valued in the 0.4 to 1.2 times revenue range and in the 7.4 to 12.3 times EBITDA range.
 The discounted cash flow models utilized in the income approach incorporate discount rates, terminal multiples, and projections of future revenue, operating margins, and net capital expenditures.
 The projections used have changed over time based on historical performance and changing business conditions.
 Assumptions with respect to rates used to discount cash flows are dependent upon market interest rates and the cost of capital for us and the industry at a point in time.
-We include a cash flow period of five years in the income approach and an annual revenue growth rate assumption that is generally consistent with average historical trends.
-Changes in cash flow assumptions or other factors that negatively impact the fair value of the operations would influence the evaluation.
+We include a cash flow period of five years with a terminal value in the income approach and an annual revenue growth rate assumption that is generally consistent with average historical trends.
+Changes in cash flow assumptions or other factors that negatively impact the fair value of the operations would influence the evaluation and could lead to additional impairment charges in the future.